Generic Name: pitavastatin (Oral route)

 Call your doctor right away if you have dark-colored urine, diarrhea, a fever, muscle cramps or spasms, muscle pain or stiffness, or feel very tired or weak.
 These could be symptoms of a serious muscle problem called rhabdomyolysis, which can cause kidney problems.

 Make sure any doctor or dentist who treats you knows that you use this medicine.
-You may need to stop using this medicine if you have major surgery, a major injury, or you develop other serious health problems.
+You may need to stop using this medicine if you have major tests, major surgery, a major injury, or if you develop other serious health problems.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.